bitmark-inc/docs/pages/register-and-control-data/register-data.md

 ## Issue the first bitmark

-The first step to create a digital property is to register assets.
+The first step to create a digital property is to register assets

-* Each asset can described by name and metadata (both optional), and can be uniquely identified by its fingerprint.
+* Each asset can be described by name and metadata (both optional), and can be uniquely identified by its fingerprint.
 * If an asset record with the same fingerprint value already exists in the blockchain, the new asset record is rejected from incorporation in the blockchain.
 * An asset record won't be added to the blockchain without accompanying bitmark issuances.
 The "orphaned" asset records will be vanished after 3 days.